Camp CAD Appraisers will begin field work.

 Property owners are encouraged to contact the CAD office at 903-856-6538 to confirm an appraiser’s identity if there is any question.

 The appraiser has a checklist for each property, which includes measuring or re-measuring structures.
 In addition, based on the field manual, appraisers are to “ensure correct classification, condition and depreciation of all structures; identify if there are any additional issues regarding the structures or the land; ensure correct leveling and identifiers on manufactured homes”; and take a current photograph if necessary.

 The Appraiser will NOT be able to discuss the value of the property.
 Valuations are based on sales information and cost schedules that are applied later in the year.
 At this point, each appraiser is just gathering the individual characteristics, depreciation, and size of properties, not setting a value.
 Exemption applications are not available in the field but will be mailed to you upon request or when property changes ownership.

 The staff works diligently to gather accurate information.
 However, with locked gates or pets, some dimensions may be difficult to confirm.
 Based on our reappraisal areas for previous years there will be new structures to pick up and removed structures to delete.
 That is the intent of a reappraisal; to ensure accurate records.

 Each year, new construction, permits and requested rechecks are done, but property in the Reappraisal Zone must also be completed.
-There is a strict timeline to accomplish this task and the field staff will need to move quickly to be completed by mid-March.
-Therefore, field work will begin the first week in October.
+There is a strict timeline to accomplish this task and the field staff will need to move quickly to be completed by March.

-But with the early mid-March deadline, it will be some time before appraisers get to each property.
+But with the March deadline, it will be some time before appraisers get to each property.
 Plans call for completing the reappraisal zone by mid to late February, and then start rechecks and permits.

 Please feel free to call the CAD office or come by anytime you have a question or concern about your property.